Paginated RSS reader

 Discover

-A hand-curated catalog of 170+ trustworthy sources across 20 topics — add a feed in one tap, no jargon required.
+A hand-curated catalog of 150+ trustworthy sources across 20 topics — add a feed in one tap, no jargon required.

-No ads, no deals spam
+No ads, no clutter

 Sync across devices